 3 The taxable portion of your withdrawal that is eligible for rollover into an individual retirement account (IRA) or another employer's retirement plan is subject to 20% mandatory federal income tax withholding, unless it is directly rolled over to an IRA or another employer plan.
 If you have not reached age 59 ½, the taxable portion of your withdrawal is also subject to a 10% additional tax, unless you qualify for an exception.
 Be sure you understand the tax consequences and your plan's rules for distributions before you initiate a withdrawal.
 Please note: You should consult your financial/tax advisor with specific questions about your personal situation if you are considering a withdrawal from your plan account.

-4 The required beginning date for RMDs is age 72.
-You may defer your first RMD until April 1st in the year after you turn age 72, but then you’d be required to take two distributions in that year.
+4 Effective January 1, 2023, the required beginning date for RMDs is age 73.
+You may defer your first RMD until April 1st in the year after you turn age 73, but then you’d be required to take two distributions in that year.
 Failure to take all or part of an RMD results in a 50% additional tax applicable to the amount of the RMD not withdrawn.
 Consult your tax advisor for more information on your personal circumstances.

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.